 A few studies have indicated that coffee has many positive effects.
 It may help treat and reduce the risk of conditions such as diabetes, Alzheimer’s and Parkinson’s.

 New studies are revealing more and more benefits and great reasons to drink coffee.
-A study conducted by the National Cancer Institute of Bethesda (Maryland, US) and published in Hepatology states that drinking coffee has positive effects on the liver.
+A study conducted by the National Cancer Institute in Bethesda, Maryland and published in the journal Hepatology stated that drinking coffee may have positive effects on the liver.

 Volunteers filled out a survey about their coffee drinking habits and researchers tested their blood, measuring different markers for liver function.
 The purpose of this study was to measure the health of participants’ livers.